lifeisstillgood/softwaremind/docs/newbook/software_literacy.rst

 - the thing is you can bake in super fast always onteaction woth preprogrammed non logical activity AI cant but programmers can

+we like rory - cos software is not form of engineering it is linking the robotic perceptors and sensors to the robotic actuators but it is doing so for human startegic and tactica reasons human loteracy encodes human

+we want out sensors to be as close to reality as possible we want our models of the world to be close to reality but we wnat our decisions to be human - because most decision have another human at the other end

+in short if we want there to be rules to decisoonnmaking we bee do create the market and laws for those riles to be "downhill"

+we cannot onjectively engineer most software because most software is about human to human interaction not measure photons from distant stars

 ..   literacy is a technology, as indeed is speech and perhaps thought? story of
      olphulla goth germainic invents alphanet and writes it down - literacy matters  as a technology the blub paradox and software literacy - you